WRC511/ChessNotation/README.md

 Collaborate with the Learning Data Architect to understand the structure of learning material.<br>
 Use the prototype as reference.<br>
 <hr>
-Role 2: Learning Data Architect & Tester
+Role 2: Learning Data Architect & Tester<br>
 Assigned To: Member B <br>
 Responsibilities:<br>
 Design and implement the data structure for learning content (e.g., chess moves, piece notation, examples).<br>